Coordinate recognition: General theory, Groups, and other surprises: Proof of Theorem

 By the Beth definability theorem, this proves that the relation $\supp_=(x,x')\subseteq \supp_=(y,y')$ is first-order definable in $\cM$ if CH holds and all $\cM_n$ and $\cN_n$ have cardinality not greater than the continuum.

-The Feferman--Vaught theorem implies that if $\cM_i\equiv \cN_i$ for all $i$ and $\supp_=$ is first-order definable in $\prod_\cI\cM_i$, then $\supp_=$ is first-order definable in $\prod_\cI \cN_i$, by the same definition.\footnote{The proof of this assertion is very similar to the use of the Feferman--Vaught theorem at the end of the proof of Lemma~\ref{L.eq.ctble} and is therefore omitted.} Therefore the class $\fC$ is closed under elementary equivalence and we can apply Lemma~\ref{L.absoluteness}.
+The Feferman--Vaught theorem implies that if $\cM_i\equiv \cN_i$ for all $i$ and $\supp_=$ is first-order definable in $\prod_\cI\cM_i$, then $\supp_=$ is first-order definable in $\prod_\cI \cN_i$, by the same definition.\footnote{The proof of this assertion is very similar to the use of the Feferman--Vaught theorem at the end of the proof of Lemma~\ref{L.eq.ctble} and is therefore omitted.} Therefore we may apply Lemma~\ref{L.absoluteness} to the closure of $\fC$ (under elementary equivalence).
 By applying it to $\psi$ chosen to be $\supp_=(x_1,x_2)\subseteq \supp_=(y_1,y_2)$, this conclusion follows already in ZFC.
 Therefore $\supp_=$ is definable in reduced products of structures in~$\fC$ associated with ideals on~$\bbN$.
 As pointed out at the beginning of the proof, this implies the general case. \end{proof}